 Teachers and specialists can use the analytics in Dybuster Coach to track an entire classroom’s progress, compare how different students are doing, and create individual reports.
 They have an immediate overview as to which students are developing what skills, as well as information on length and frequency of the practice sessions.
 This detailed feedback can then be used to supplement a teacher’s other instruction or to aid in a dyslexia or dyscalculia intervention program.

-Plenty of dyslexics can empathise with reading anxiety, or a phobia related to reading.
-This anxiety is marked by a student’s avoidance of reading, feelings of dread when asked to read, and a general disbelief in her or his own ability to read.
+Plenty of dyslexics can empathise with reading anxiety or a phobia related to reading.
+This anxiety is marked by a student’s avoidance of reading, feelings of dread when asked to read, and general disbelief in her or his own ability to read.

 Though dyscalculia is less well-known than dyslexia, there are significantly more articles and research available on math anxiety as compared to reading anxiety (see our article on math anxiety).
 A quick Google search for math anxiety will turn up plenty of hits, while the results for a similar search for reading anxiety veer off into anxiety conditions in general.
 (Scroll down to read more.)